SaraR199/narrative_engine/outputs/npe.md

 3. Characters withhold or reveal information based on clear motivation (protection, manipulation, fear, pride, shame).

 ### Dialogue Economy
-4. Dialogue in outline stage exists as action/revelation, not transcribed conversation.
-The function of dialogue is specified, not the words themselves.

-5. Confrontations occur when characters reach a breaking point where silence is more costly than revelation, even if revelation brings consequences.
+4. Confrontations occur when characters reach a breaking point where silence is more costly than revelation, even if revelation brings consequences.

-6. Information revealed through dialogue must have been available to the speaking character through their prior experience or knowledge.
+5. Information revealed through dialogue must have been available to the speaking character through their prior experience or knowledge.

 ---